How To Do Payroll Yourself: A Guide for Self-Care Businesses

 For example, a nail technician who works 40 hours a week at $20 per hour earns $800.
 If they work five overtime hours at $30 per hour, they earn $150 in overtime pay.
 The employee's gross pay is $950.

 Use the information from your employees' W-4 and other tax withholding forms to calculate how much to deduct in federal, state, and local taxes.
 These include Social Security tax, Medicare tax, and federal income tax, which varies according to how much an employee earns and their marital status.
 State income tax requirements vary.
 Check with the IRS every year, because the rates change.
+Keep in mind that you as the employer are responsible for paying into the Federal Unemployment Tax, also known as the FUTA tax.
+The current rate for 2026 is 6.0% on the first $7,000 paid to each of your employees.

-5. Process Deductions
+5. Process deductions

 Calculate and deduct any additional withholdings from your employees' gross pay, like health insurance premiums and retirement plans.
 The remaining figure is the employee's net pay, which is how much actually ends up in their pockets.

-6. Choose a Payment Method and Process Payments
+6. Choose a payment method and process payments

 Decide how to pay your team.
 Two popular ways are direct deposit and checks, but direct deposits are usually more convenient for everyone.